pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

         2. Modify `failFast` in `values.yaml` to `false`, and create a `Job` used for `tidb-lightning-ctl`.

             - Based on the checkpoint information, TiDB Lightning checks whether the last data restore encountered an error.
-If yes, TiDB Lightning stops the restore automatically.
+If yes, TiDB Lightning pauses the restore automatically.
             - TiDB Lightning uses the checkpoint information to avoid repeatedly restoring the same data.
 Therefore, creating the `Job` does not affect data correctness.

         3. After the Pod corresponding to the new `Job` is running, view the log by running `kubectl logs -n ${namespace} ${pod_name}` and confirm tidb-lightning in the new `Job` already stops data restore.
 If the log has the following message, the data restore is stopped: